Skip to content

 2. Bid for a home

 Once registered, you can bid for homes on the website.
-You can only bid for homes you’re entitled to, for example, you can’t bid for a three-bedroom home, if you’re only entitled to a two-bedroom home.
+You can only bid for homes you’re entitled to.
+For example, you can’t bid for a three-bedroom home if you’re only entitled to a two-bedroom home.

 3. Shortlisting and viewings

 Bids for homes are put on a shortlist.
-If your bid is on the shortlist, you’ll be contacted to arrange a property viewing.
+If your bid is on the shortlist, you’ll be contacted to arrange a viewing.
 Because demand for homes is high, you’ll usually have to decide fairly quickly if you want to take the property.

 You can find full details about the registration process and how to bid for homes on the Homefinder UK website.